Frontaz1/Chess_Nguyen_Lang_Miroux/README.md

 The renderPieceOn: method is implemented both in MyPiece and MyNilPiece, so the correct behavior occurs automatically.

-Additionally, during board initialization squares, every square now starts with a MyNilPiece in their contents.
+Additionally, during board initialization squares, every square now starts with a `MyNilPiece` in their contents.

+Last thing for example in MyChessSquare the method emptyContents set contents with a `MyNilPiece` and not `nil` now

 Dans l'ensemble nous voyons que grâce à ce Design, nous appliquons du polymorphisme et donc on n'a plus besoin de vérifier si nil ou non.